Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 * The CSS validator came back with no errors.

 * The HTML threw up some errors that were due to the use of flask.
-These errors are still being looked into but dont seem to have any effect on the application's performance.
+These errors are still being looked into but do not seem to have any effect on the application's performance.
+After further validation testing, errors have been corrected on most templates.
+The only errors occuring now are due to a materialize form template.
+I am unable to change the code in these templates to fix said html errors but the form still works as desired.

 ## Bugs